Soon the call in English will be online.

 For Universities that adopt a credit system very different from ours it is possible to make compensations of credits, provided that the contents of the courses are similar and that the total number of credits is equal.

-There are countries like Sweden where the exams are all of 7.5 Ects/CFU:4
+Example There are countries like Sweden where the exams are all of 7.5 Ects/

-There are countries like England where the exams are all of 5 or 10 Ects/CFU:6
+There are countries like England where the exams are all of 5 or 10 Ects/

 1 exam of 5 + 1 exam of 10 = 15, can therefore be recognized as 1 exam of 6 and 1 of 9.